devdiogenes/dictionary_for_developers/README.md

 Languages:
  - PHP: A script language used to develop website backends.
  - Python: A programming language used for develop mobile apps, web back-ends, machine learning, etc.

+ Frameworks:
+ - VueJS: A JavaScript Framework, apparently the easer to learn.

 Tools:
  - diagrams.net: A free and open source tool for create and edit diagrams;